 How to anticipate and respond to the growing demands for ESG disclosure and how to ensure effective identification and integration of emerging risks into ERM-frameworks

 6 – Human Rights and Supply Chain Competent Boards

-How to evaluate human rights and supply chain goals, targets and strategies.
-Includes identifying, assessing and managing risks related to child labour, modern slavery, environmental and social disasters
+How to evaluate human rights, environmental impact and supply chain goals, targets and strategies.
+Includes identifying, assessing and managing risks related to child labour, modern slavery, along with climate and social disasters

 7 – Diversity, Equity & Inclusion in the Boardroom

-Expectations from investors and society to foster a pipeline of diverse talent and proactively address employee misconduct and workplace culture issues (including the Black Lives Matter movement).
-How to question the relevance of diversity goals, targets, and strategies
+Expectations from investors and society to foster a pipeline of diverse talent.
+Proactively address employee misconduct and workplace culture issues (taking into account the Black Lives Matter (BLM) movement and the imperatives of diversity, equity and inclusion in the workplace)

 8 – Anti-Corruption, Integrity and Transparency